- Land/Shallow Water Search

 Only land searches at this time...Yards, parks, beach but not water...

-Springfield and the surrounding areas, I'm not restricted to any particular area - I'd likely accept requests from anywhere in northern or central VA outside this area call to discuss my gas fees.
+Harker Heights and the surrounding areas, I'm not restricted to any particular area - I'd likely accept requests from anywhere in northern or central TX outside this area call to discuss my gas fees.

 Doug Stickley's Bio

-I'm 60 years old, and semi-retired, after 24 years in the Army and a shorter career as a defense contractor.
-I spent many years stationed in Germany, which is where I really got involved in detecting, starting about 30 years ago.
-As I'll probably go back to work full- or part-time, this will be a 'part-time' hobby for me.
-My best finds to date include a lost US high school ring, returned by me to its owner after about 50 years in the ground in Germany; a 300-year old metal sealing wax stamp, donated by me to a museum in Heidelberg, Germany; and various items, including an old pocket watch and a pair of brass knuckles, found on the site of a small battlefield in Germany (at which my uncle, an 18 year old US Army infantryman, went listed as 'Missing in Action' in 1945).
+I'm 64 years old, and twice-retired, after 24 years in the Army and a shorter career as a defense contractor.
+I spent many years stationed in Germany, which is where I got involved in detecting, starting about 34 years ago.
+As I still work full-time nowadays, this is an off-hours and weekends gig for me, but I will always make the time for a thorough search.
+My best finds to date include a lost US high school ring, returned by me to its owner after about 50 years in the ground in Germany; a 300-year old metal sealing wax stamp, donated by me to a museum in Heidelberg, Germany; and various items, including an old pocket watch and a pair of brass knuckles, found on the site of a small battlefield in Germany, where my uncle, an 18 year old US Army infantryman, went listed as 'Missing in Action' in 1945.
 I find metal detecting both relaxing and challenging.
-I've owned several detectors over the years, and currently use a Garrett.
+I've owned several detectors over the years, and currently use a White or a Garrett.

 Got a call last Wednesday from Eric, who had lost his palladium wedding ring while doing some yard work.
 We linked up at his house on Thursday afternoon, and after some discussion in which he pointed out the two areas where he thought the ring would most likely be, I searched both for an hour […]